mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### The user opens the 'track' table and adds a new column to link records from the 'artist' table
 ### The user opens the new column menu and selects the 'Link to Another Table' option
 ### The user selects a table from the list of available tables
-### The user selects a column from the selected table to create the link
+### The user selects a column belonging to the selected table to create the link
-### The user validates their selection based on the options presented
 ### The user sets the new column as a foreign key for a column in the 'artist' table
+### The user retrieves records from the linked table and adds them to the new column
+### The user removes the foreign key constraint from the column